Neurostep/git-replicator/README.md

 # git-replicator

-A CLI tool for replicate the git state from one repository to another one.
+A CLI tool for git state replication from one repository to another one.

 ## Installation